Emi Koyama: Activism

 In 2001, Koyama helped form the Third Wave Feminisms Interest Group at the National Women’s Studies Association (NWSA); the group aimed to "push forward the discussion about third wave feminisms by moving the focus away from generational politics or identity group and onto epistemological and ontological shifts made possible through adopting the label, 'third wave.
 While Koyama has been a regular participant and speaker in NWSA conferences, she has also been critical of the organization.
 In 2008, she published a blog post titled "This is Not a Tribute to Audre Lorde", criticizing the conference's treatment of her and other women of color.

 In 2013, Koyama also spoke out against the Forging Justice conference sponsored by the National Organization for Men against Sexism (NOMAS) and the Michigan domestic violence organization HAVEN.
 Conference presenters allegedly refused to live stream her panel on intersectional feminism, and had threatened to interrupt it entirely.
-Koyama's writings on sex trafficking were also reportedly criticized by NOMAS co-founder Robert Brannon; she described Brannon as "violating her boundaries" during later interactions at the conference.
+Koyama's writings on sex trafficking were also reportedly criticized by NOMAS co-founder Robert Brannon; she described Brannon as having "violated [my and other women's] boundaries" during later interactions at the conference.
 Koyama, along with other female presenters at the conference, created a list of demands to NOMAS advocating for reform of the organization’s internal policies to prevent the silencing and mistreatment of female activists.

-Since 2000, Koyama has spoken out against the "womyn-born womyn" policy at the Michigan Womyn’s Music Festival.
+Beginning in 2000, Koyama was outspoken against the "womyn-born womyn" policy at the Michigan Womyn's Music Festival.
 Her article "Whose Feminism is It Anyways?
 The Unspoken Racism of the Trans Inclusion Debate" criticized the festival's organizers for a policy that "essentializes, polarizes, and dichotomizes genders."
-Koyama also participated in a 2002 round table published in Bitch magazine focused on the festival, writing "women-only spaces are not as safe or free… but are rife with the same old racism, classism, ableism, and even internalized sexism acted on by women against other women."
+Koyama also participated in a 2002 round table published in Bitch magazine focused on the festival, writing that "women-only spaces are not as safe or free […] but are rife with the same old racism, classism, ableism, and even internalized sexism acted on by women against other women."
 Koyama advocated instead for an ambiguous "women-only" policy that does not institute or enforce a specific definition of women.

-Personal life
+Personal life and death

-Koyama resides in Portland, Oregon with her two dogs.
-She writes about social justice issues on her blog, Eminism, and has an online store where she sells buttons, zines, and apparel designed by herself and other activists.
+In a 2014 interview with The Source Weekly, Koyama described herself as being a "runaway teen" and having engaged in sex work as an adult.

-In a 2014 interview with The Source Weekly, Koyama describes herself as being a "runaway teen" and having engaged in sex work as an adult.
+Koyama used she/her pronouns, but did not identify with any particular gender, stating on her blog that "having an identity—especially gender identity—is kind of weird: how she views herself depends on the human relationships and interactions that surround her, rather than arising from some intrinsic core sense of self."

-Koyama uses the she/her pronouns, but does not identify with any particular gender, stating on her blog that "she thinks that having an identity—especially gender identity—is kind of weird: how she views herself depends on the human relationships and interactions that surround her, rather than arising from some intrinsic core sense of self."
+She published articles in both English and Japanese.

-Koyama is bilingual, and publishes articles in both English and Japanese.
+Koyama died from cancer in June 2026.